 The Company operates a post-employment defined benefit plan for Gratuity.
-This plan entitles an employee to receive half month's salary for each year of completed service at the time of retirement/exit.
-The gratuity liability is entirely unfunded.
+This plan entitles an employee to receive half month's salary for each year of completed service at the time of representations. benefit entitlement and measures each unit separately to build up the final obligation.